tuzig/www.tuzig.com/content/pages/about.md

 ![network sniffer](/images/sniffer.jpg)

-RAN collapsed in late 1997 driving me to start working on a testing tool RAN needed badly - a WAN emulator.
+RUN collapsed in late 1997 driving me to start working on a testing tool RUN needed badly - a WAN emulator.
 A tool that all testing traffic flows through and that lets the user recreate effects of the global network in his lab.